DetainedDeveloper/App-Brewery-Flutter-Null-Safety/README.md

   - When I first encountered this issue, I thought there must be something wrong with just this particular update.

-  - I searched it online, posted on reddit, twitter, but found nothing.
+  - I searched it online, posted on Reddit, twitter, but found nothing.

   - Later on, I got to know that **`New > Package`** and **`New > Directory (Folder)`** options have now merged!